 Many of them are being thrown into the deep end of politics and when it finally dawns on them that what is required is above their ability and experience, they are resorting to photo opportunities as a means of indicating that they are active.

-What Guyana needs is not active Ministers but effective Ministers.
-Persons who understand their responsibilities, who appreciate their limitations and thus are prepared to utilise the talents of experts and those with knowledge in the various sectors and ministers who are honed in the principles of ministerial responsibility and are prepared to be accountable for their portfolios.
+What Guyana needs is not active Ministers but effective Ministers, persons who understand their responsibilities, who appreciate their limitations and thus are prepared to utilise the talents of experts and those with knowledge in the various sectors, Ministers who are honed in the principles of ministerial responsibility and are prepared to be accountable for their portfolios.

-There was once an incident within the Burnham Cabinet in which a Minister, who is now still active in politics, was asked about an incident by the then Prime Minister.
+There was once an incident within the Burnham Cabinet in which a Minister, who is now still active in politics, was asked about the incident by the then Prime Minister.